 As a candidate for graduation this semester, the Degree Evaluations Office would like to remind you to review your requirements prior to graduation.
 The following information will assist you:

 - Make sure you are enrolled in all remaining requirements; please review your Academic Requirements on your Student Center (available online at My Sac State).

 - Changes to your major or minor must be submitted to the Degree Evaluations Office; substitutions may be filed by using the Major/Minor Course Substitution and Waivers Form and must be approved by the major or minor Department

 - If you are repeating a course for grade improvement, file a Repeat Grade Replacement Petition.

 - Courses completed using the CR/NC grading option cannot be used to meet General Education/graduation requirements or major/minor requirements.

-- General Education courses must be selected from the approved General Education listing in the current Registration and Advising Handbook.
+- General Education courses must be selected from the approved General Education listing in the current catalog.

 - If you are using high school coursework to fulfill the Foreign Language Requirement, please send your official high school transcripts to the Degree Evaluations Office.

 - Please count your units; a minimum of 120 semester units with 40 upper division is required for the Bachelor's degree.

-- The official date of graduation is the date grades are due by faculty (see Calendar of Dates and Deadlines in the current Registration and Advising Handbook.
+- The official date of graduation is the date grades are due by faculty.

-- For information regarding the commencement ceremony contact the University Ceremonies and Visitor Relations.
+- For information regarding the commencement ceremony contact University Advancement.

 - Your Diploma will be mailed; please verify and update your current mailing address and telephone number by accessing My Sac State.

 - Allow two weeks after grades are due before we begin final review of your file for degree conferral.

 - Allow at least 3 to 4 months after the end of the semester for your diploma to be mailed.